NCI-MATCH Trial (Molecular Analysis for Therapy Choice)

 For clinical trial tracking purposes, the NCI-MATCH trial is also referred to as EAY131 and as NCT02465060.

 To Learn More about NCI-MATCH

-To learn more about MATCH, patients should start by speaking with their doctors or healthcare team.
+To learn more about MATCH, you should start by speaking with your doctor or healthcare team.
 More details about MATCH are available in the protocol summary.